learn-co-curriculum/dsc-feature-selection-methods/README.md

     Testing Root Mean Square Error 61.26777562691537

 Clearly, the model has fit very well to the training data, but it has fit to a lot of noise.
-The testing $R^{2}$ is worse than our simple model we fit previously!
+The testing $R^{2}$ is worse than the simple model we fit previously!
 It's time to get rid of some features to see if this improves the model.

 ## Filter Methods
 Let's begin by trying out some filter methods for feature selection.
-The benefit of filter methods is that they can provide us with some useful visualizations for helping us gain an understanding about characteristics of our data.
-To begin with, let's use a simple variance threshold to eliminate those features with a low variance.
+The benefit of filter methods is that they can provide us with some useful visualizations for helping us gain an understanding about the characteristics of our data.
+To begin with, let's use a simple variance threshold to eliminate the features with low variance.

 ```python